Frequency-Guided Posterior Sampling for Diffusion-Based Image Restoration: Introduction

+In the above, $\mc{A}: \R^n \to \R^m$ denotes the forward operator, which we assume to be known, and $\mbf{z} \in \R^m$ is additive Gaussian noise.
 In most applications, recovering $\mbx_0$ is difficult because the forward operator is a many-to-one mapping.
 To address this challenge, researchers incorporate prior knowledge about $\mbx_0$, including sparsity \cite{candes2006stable, donoho2005stable}, low-rank structure \cite{candes2011robust, candes2012exact}, total variation \cite{rudin1992nonlinear}, or deep generative priors \cite{pan2021exploiting, bora2017compressed}.
 One way of enforcing this knowledge is by solving a regularized optimization problem where the objective is to find an $\mbx_0$ that maximizes the likelihood under the chosen prior model while satisfying the constraint $\mby = \mc{A}(\mbx_0)$.
 Another approach is to follow the Bayesian viewpoint where instead of recovering an exact $\mbx_0$, we sample from $p(\mbx \mid \mby)$ where \Cref{eq:forward} is the model for $p(\mby \mid \mbx_0)$ \cite{stuart2010inverse}.
 The advantage of this interpretation is that we can draw multiple plausible samples.
 In image restoration tasks, the diversity of samples can help the user pick a visually appealing reconstruction.

 Recently, diffusion models \cite{song2019generative, ho2020denoising} have shown tremendous success in modeling complex probability distributions, allowing one to generate diverse and visually coherent samples in image, video, and audio tasks \cite{dhariwal2021diffusion,ho2022video,kong2020diffwave}.
 During training, diffusion models learn to reverse a gradual noising process that transforms data $\mbx_0$ to pure noise $\mbx_T$ over $T$ steps, where $\mbx_t$ denotes an intermediate step of the reverse diffusion process.
 At test time, they generate samples by iteratively denoising random noise, progressively refining it into coherent data.
 Naturally, these models can also be used to develop samplers for $p(\mbx \mid \mby)$ in inverse problem settings.
 However, while one can train a problem-specific diffusion model to sample directly from $p(\mbx \mid \mby)$ \cite{saharia2022palette}, this requires training new diffusion models for every inverse problem, limiting the practical use of such approaches.